BonsaiTSL/Bonsaicopy/README.md

 - **Local Development**: Always uses `/` (root) for localhost

 All paths (manifest, service worker, routing, 404 redirects) dynamically adjust to work anywhere!

+**Note**: The `rollupOptions` configuration in `vite.config.ts` is essential for GitHub Pages to properly serve the custom 404.html file for client-side routing.